-For many of us, celebrating the holidays means gathering around a table with family and friends — enjoying food and the company of the people who mean the most to us (while steering clear of politics, of course).
+For many of us, the holidays are a time to gather around the table with family and friends — enjoying food and the company of the people who mean the most to us (while steering clear of politics, of course).

-This year, though, the holidays won’t quite be the same.
-The COVID-19 pandemic is still very much a reality, and unfortunately there's no immediate end in sight.
-So, while few things seem better than taking a break from social distancing, taking off our masks and sharing a festive meal with loved ones, we must all continue to make safety a priority.
+Few things seem better than taking a break from social distancing, taking off our masks and sharing a festive meal with family or friends, but we must all continue to make safety a priority.

-Here are tips for staying safe while celebrating this holiday season.
+That doesn't mean you can't have an enjoyable celebration, though.
+Here are tips for staying safe while celebrating this holiday season:

 Plan ahead when picking up supplies